 In the best interest of our members and to promote their positive health care outcomes, CareSource supports and encourages continuity of care and coordination of care between medical health care partners as well as between behavioral health care partners.

 Representatives are available to answer member questions regarding UM.

-- Representatives are available by telephone Monday through Friday, except on the following holidays in 2020: Memorial Day, the day before Independence Day, Labor Day, Thanksgiving Day, Christmas Eve and Christmas Day.
+- Representatives are available by telephone Monday through Friday, except on the following holidays in 2023: New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the day before Christmas Eve and Christmas Eve.